What Is The Scoring System In Pickleball?

 One unique aspect of pickleball is the “non-volley zone,” also known as the “kitchen.”
 This is a seven-foot area on both sides of the net where players are not allowed to hit the ball in the air (volley) unless the ball has bounced.
 This rule promotes strategic play and prevents players from dominating the game with aggressive net play.

-You may also like: Usa Pickleball Rules
+You may also like: What Are The Basic Rules Of Pickleball?

 Equipment needed for pickleball